zaihui/ent-factory/README.md

   - the name of ent client, means `appPath.entClientName`
   - the default value is `EntClient`
 #### Makefile Command
+> CAUTION!: This Command will regenerate every factory based on the current struct of table.
+So, if you do some customize works, they may be lost.
 ```bash
 all_factory:
   go run ent-factory generate --schemaPath {your ent schema path} --outputPath {path of your factories} ----projectPath {your project module path}